Corpse Bride: Voice cast

 Helena Bonham Carter voices the title character.

 Production

 Development

-The film is based on a 17th-century Jewish folktale, which Joe Ranft introduced to Tim Burton while they were finishing The Nightmare Before Christmas.
+The film is based on "The Finger", a 17th-century Jewish folktale put down by Howard Schwartz, which Joe Ranft introduced to Tim Burton while they were finishing The Nightmare Before Christmas.
 The film began production in November 2003, while Burton was wrapping up Big Fish.
 His next live-action feature, Charlie and the Chocolate Factory, was produced simultaneously with Corpse Bride.
 Co-director Mike Johnson spoke about how they took a more organic approach to directing the film, saying: "In a co-directing situation, one director usually handles one sequence while the other handles another.
 Our approach was more organic.
 Tim knew where he wanted the film to go as far as the emotional tone and story points to hit.
 My job was to work with the crew on a daily basis and get the footage as close as possible to how I thought he wanted it."

 Tim Burton co-directed the film.